Darcywuang/test/README.md

 ### Setting Up google.yaml in the repository
 <!--1.
 Clone this repository.-->

+1. From the root of the repository, set up python3 development environment.
-1. Run `pip install -r requirements.txt`.
+2. Run `pip install -r requirements.txt`.
-2. Make a copy of `googleads.example.yaml` and name it `googleads.yaml`.
+3. Make a copy of `googleads.example.yaml` and name it `googleads.yaml`.
-3. In `googleads.yaml`, set the required fields:
+4. In `googleads.yaml`, set the required fields:
    * `application_name` is the name of the Google project you created when creating the service account credentials.
 It should appear in the top-left of the [credentials page](https://console.developers.google.com/apis/credentials).
    * `network_code` is your GAM network number; e.g., for `https://admanager.google.com/12398712#delivery`, the network code is `12398712`.